workoholyguy/film-feast/README.md

 <!-- About Project -->
 ## 🎬 About FilmFeast

-**FilmFeast** is an all-in-one theatre reservation system designed to streamline the ticket booking process while offering in-seat food and drink ordering.
-This app allows users to enjoy a seamless movie-going experience by combining seat reservations, movie listings, and order management all on a single platform.
-FilmFeast makes it easier for customers to reserve their favorite seats, enjoy in-theater dining, and immerse themselves in a complete entertainment experience.
+**FilmFeast** is a comprehensive theater reservation and order management system, designed to provide users with a seamless movie experience by integrating ticket reservations, in-seat food ordering, and real-time availability updates.
+Built with React, Supabase, and Vite, this project makes it easy for customers to reserve seats, order food, and stay informed about availability—all in one place.

 ---